vda-lab/vda-lab.github.io/jobs.md

 * Analysis and deconstruction of prior work
 * Co-develop data schema, develop data storage solution, and data loading scripts for omics-specific data
-* Develop methods for semantics-aware data clustering and dimensionality reduction (based on tSNE, ...)
 * Develop proof-of-concept interface which links different visualisations
 * Implementation of custom visuals designed by visualisation experts